-From a theoretical point of view, labour costs can be expected to play an important role in cross-country differences in the labour market effects of labour-saving technologies, in particular of industrial robots.
+Labour costs can be expected to play an important role for the cross-country differences in the labour market effects of labour-saving technologies, in particular of industrial robots.
 Labour costs influence the economic incentives of firms, as the higher labour costs are, the more likely the substitution of labour with robots is, all other things being equal.
-Therefore, robot adoption is likely to have a stronger impact on job separation rates and job finding rates in countries with high labour costs than in countries with lower labour costs.
+Therefore, robot adoption is likely to have a smaller impact on job separation rates and job finding rates in countries with low levels of labour costs than in countries with higher labour costs.
 Indeed, much lower labour costs may explain why the effects of robot adoption on routine jobs have been more benign in emerging countries than in high-income countries (de Vries et al. 2020).
 To account for this mechanism, we interact robot exposure with different proxies of labour costs.
 Importantly, we use labour costs at the beginning of the observation period, which are plausibly exogenous to the robot adoption during the studied period, and are not affected by feedback effects from robot adoption to labour costs.